Relief - Corporate Headquarters

 Age: 378 (appears ?)
 Status: Unknown

 He understood something his more aggressive brothers initially dismissed: people don't just want to acquire things—they want to stop trying.
 The ultimate luxury isn't more—it's less.
 Less effort, less decision, less friction.
 He built the first Relief service as a simple errand-running operation for busy professionals.
+The model evolved into comprehensive life automation, but the core insight remained: every task you do is a task that could be handled by someone—or something—else.

-• Appears occasionally at wellness retreats and mindfulness conferences.
+• Appears occasionally at wellness retreats and mindfulness conferences, always emphasizing the importance of rest in a soft, barely audible voice.

 Aldric works eighteen-hour days.
 His personal motto is "rest is for customers."
 The products he sells promise escape from effort while he himself never stops working.
 The hypocrisy would be damning if anyone could find him long enough to point it out.